KerbacheR/MGL870_TP02_Project_01_HadoopMapReduceLogs/README.md

-The correct program to executre should be with last version
+The correct program to execute should be with last version exemple : process_logs_v9.py